tctimmeh/dc-django-base/README.rst

 The browser test case derives from `BaseTestCase` and provides several other features.
 Create a new browser test case using this pattern::

-    class BrowserTestCase(LiveServerTestCase, BaseTestCase):
+    class TestThingDetail(BrowserTestCase):
         _pageClass = ThingDetailPage
         _requiresLogin = True           # Optional

+        def setUp(self):
+            thing = create_a_thing()
+            self._urlFields['thingId'] = thing.id
+            super().setUp()

 In the above example `_pageClass` is the class of the PageObject for the page under test.
 The `_requiresLogin` property tells the test case that this page requires the user to be logged in.
-When a browser test case starts it will launch the browser, log in a user if required, and then browser to the page represented by the given PageObject.
+When a browser test case starts it will launch the browser, log in a user if required, and then browse to the page represented by the given PageObject.
+Variable fields for the page object
+URL can be provided during the test case's setUp method, as shown above.
 An instance of the page object is available from a property called `page`.

 By default, `BrowserTestCase` uses the "Chrome" webdriver.
 Set the `BROWSER` environment variable to the name of a different webdriver class to change which browser is used to run the tests.